hi-matbub/blocks/contributing.md

 [Start with a copy of the submodule readme template](./static/examples/submodule-readme.md).
 Click the view raw button in the upper right-hand corner.

+### Update the primary readme

+[Grab a copy of the primary readme template](./static/examples/submodule-readme.md).
+Click the "raw" button in the upper right-hand corner.

 <details>
   <summary>Where is the view raw button?</summary>
   <a href="https://github.com/hi-matbub/markdown-guide" target="_blank">
     <img src="https://github.com/hi-matbub/markdown-guide/raw/master/how-to-use.gif?raw=true" alt="gif demo"/>
   </a>
 </details>